Ford to resume building Michigan electric vehicle battery plant delayed by strike, but scale it back

 Truby said scaling back the Michigan plant was part of the $12 billion.
 He said the company is still bullish on EVs.
 “While there is growth both in the U.S. and worldwide, clearly the growth isn’t at the rate that we and others had expected,” he said.

-Shares of Ford fell just over 2% Tuesday in a largely down day in the markets for automakers.
+Sales of Ford’s Mustang Mach-E electric SUV, its top-selling electric vehicle, have struggled this year.
+They’re up only 1.5% through October and were down 7% last month.
+Sales of the F-150 Lightning electric pickup are up 42.7% for the year.
+Shares of Ford fell just over 1.4% Tuesday in a largely down day in the markets for automakers.

 Copyright 2023 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.